Skip to content

 officemorph was a unique firm in San Francisco that helped companies manage their office renovations.

-Principal Adam Felson had drafted a white paper.
-But he wanted to get a professional review before publishing it.
+Founder Adam Felson had drafted a white paper.
+But he wanted to get a professional review.

 I suggested an edit to save words and make the text easier to read.